Moore Town. Home to lush greenery, history, a tribe of maroons, and the breath-taking Nanny Falls.

 Maroon Guide to Nanny Falls

 To locate Nanny Falls, it’s as simple as asking a resident for directions.
 Anyone familiar with Jamaicans giving directions may start to worry at this point, but I urge you to fret not!
 In my case, 2 elderly women pointed to the route before calling upon another resident from his home to act as a guide.
 The hospitality was a bit surprising, as it was never expected nor intended to randomly have someone pause their day to accommodate my venture.
-I later learned that our guide, Chris, is himself a maroon and that their law is that visitors to Nanny Falls must be accompanied during the entirety of their visit by a maroon.
+I later learned that our guide, Chris, is himself a maroon.

-You’ll be led to an open, shaded area at which vehicular transportation will cease before beginning a 10-minute uphill hike.
-In dry conditions the terrain is fair; most of your effort would be invested in the incline.
+You’ll be led to an open, shaded area at which vehicular transportation will cease before beginning a 10-minute uphill hike (like to this hidden waterfall in Kingston, but steeper).
+In dry conditions the terrain is fair; most of your effort would be invested in the incline (like this hidden waterfall in St. Mary).
 Along the route you’ll find a variety of plants, trees, and maybe even natural produce to enjoy such as apple, guava, nutmeg, and mammee (ever tried this uncommon fruit?) !
 Your maroon guide will provide insights to the trail elements along the way.

 The slope along with humidity may cause you to be drenched before reaching the river.
 If the walk proves to be taxing in any way, there are freshwater springs that may serve as an answer to your prayers.
 You have the option of drinking water straight from the rock source if desired, I actually ended up storing some as my [appropriately labelled] bottled water had finished.